uncle-droy/image-editor-python/README.md

 - Adjust brightness, contrast, and saturation
 - Adjust hue and color
 - Add custom text or annotations to images
+- Blend a new image on top of the opened image
 - Undo functionality for edits
 - Intuitive graphical user interface (GUI)